Simplitium/OED/README.md

 <a href="https://github.com/Simplitium/OED/archive/master.zip"><b>Download OED specification.</b></a>

-The work to create OED was carried out by a small working group of industry practitioners chaired by Matthew Jones with the technical work led by Aiste Kalinauskaite.
+The work to create OED was carried out by a working group of industry practitioners chaired by Matthew Jones with the technical work led by Aiste Kalinauskaite.

-The group comprised Joh Carter, James Havard, Ben Hayes, Tom Hughes, James Lay, Tristan Lloyd, Rob Porter, Matt Raywood, Marek Shafer and Tim Spencer.

-This work would not have been possible without the above group and their supporting organizations: Ascot, Canopius, Oasis, and Simplitium.

 The availability of an open code-set was extremely helpful to the development of OED.
 We thank AIR Worldwide for opening up their CEDE schema to the industry.